The two-loop eight-point amplitude in ABJM theory: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper we have computed the two-loop eight-point amplitude of ABJM theory.
-The integrand was determined by constraints involving soft-cuts, maximal-cuts, absence of collinear-soft divergences and the vanishing of cuts involving three-point sub-amplitudes.
-Further checks were done where unphysical cuts are absent, i.e. cuts where the tree-amplitude vanishes.
-The complete integrated was integrated using Higgs regularitzation and the integrated result was checked to satisfy the correct little-group parity, and reflection symmetry.
+In this paper, we have computed the two-loop eight-point amplitude of ABJM theory.
+The integrand was determined by constraints involving soft cuts, maximal cuts, the absence of collinear-soft divergences, and the vanishing of cuts involving three-point sub-amplitudes.
+Further checks were done where unphysical cuts are absent, i.e., cuts where the tree amplitude vanishes.
+The complete integration was integrated using Higgs regularization, and the integrated result was checked to satisfy the correct little-group parity and reflection symmetry.

 Interestingly, we can identify a collection of integrals that reproduce the four-dimensional BDS piece just as observed at six points \cite{Caron-Huot:2012sos}.
 Here the set includes IR divergent integrals as well as those that are needed to cancel unphysical cuts.
-It is natural to conjecture that this defines the set of integrals that reproduce BDS$_n$ for arbitrary multip.
+It is natural to conjecture that this defines the set of integrals that reproduce BDS$_n$ for arbitrary multiplicity.
 We leave its verification to future work~\cite{progress1}.
-Note that already at eight-points, several integrals contain elliptic pieces as seen in fig.~\ref{fig:ellptic_cut_1} and fig.~\ref{fig:ellptic_cut_2}.
+Note that already at the eight-point, several integrals contain elliptic pieces, as seen in fig.~\ref{fig:ellptic_cut_1} and fig.~\ref{fig:ellptic_cut_2}.
 These elliptic pieces cancel since they correspond to unphysical cuts.
 At ten points, we will have the first non-vanishing elliptic cut: